 Multi-Tiered System of Supports (MTSS) is a framework that helps educators provide academic and behavioral strategies for students with various needs.
-Each elementary building has a team led by an MTSS Coordinator that meets with teachers and parents to provide the proper interventions to support students in the classroom and school setting.
+Each elementary building has a team led by an MTSS (Multi-Tiered System of Supports) Coordinator that meets with teachers and parents to determine the proper interventions and create a a plan to support students in the classroom and school setting.
+Students not making adequate academic progress through this process may be referred for additional assessment or support.
+Contact your school principal should you have more questions.